Berriew: Other features of note

 The Berriew section of The Montgomery Canal has a number of important features including a restored lock and the Grade II listed aqueduct which carries the canal over the River Rhiw.
 It has four segmental arches and is the second-largest masonry structure on the canal.
 First opened in 1797, it was largely rebuilt in the 19th century and fully restored in the 20th century.

 Governance

 Berriew Community Council represents the interests of the local community and has 11 elected or co-opted members.

 Berriew was also a county ward, electing one county councillor to sit on Powys County Council.
-Since 1995 the ward was represented by Independents, and by Cllr Dai Davies since 2008.
 Following a boundary review, Berriew ward became Berriew and Castle Caereinion, after the Castle Caereinion community was added to it, effective from the 2022 local elections.